Juan Pablo Molyneux: Career

 French Minister of Culture & Communication, Jean Donnedieu de Vabres, made him a Knight in the Order of Arts and Letters, in 2004.

 Personal life

 Molyneux is a naturalized American citizen.
 He is married to Pilar Valdivieso, whom he met when they were both teenagers.
 After they moved to France, they reside in a hôtel particulier in Le Marais Paris.
 They also own the historic Château de Pouy-sur-Vannes in Champagne region, 150 kilometers South of Paris.
 Several rescue dogs adopted from the French ASPCA reside at the château, and they are seen lounging on the sofas in the salon in a video produced for the FHS Gala in 2015.
-He drives a Rolls-Royce.
 An avid tennis player, Juan Pablo Molyneux has both grass and clay courts at the château, so that he can play year-round.

+Molyneux is also documented as being a passenger on Jeffery Epstein’s private plane to Little Saint James island.